Biden, Sunak vow to stick together on Ukraine, deepen cooperation on clean energy transition, AI

 WASHINGTON (AP) — President Joe Biden and British Prime Minister Rishi Sunak on Thursday reiterated their commitment to help Ukraine repel Russia's ongoing invasion, while agreeing to step up cooperation on clean energy and emerging technologies like artificial intelligence.

-The leaders said they came to agreement on a new “21st century partnership” that includes bolstering cooperation between the two countries on clean energy transition, development of emerging technologies, and protecting technology that is critical to national security.
+The leaders said they came to agreement on a new "Atlantic Declaration" to serve as a framework for bolstering cooperation between the two countries on clean energy transition, development of emerging technologies, and protecting technology that is critical to national security.

-The leaders’ wide-ranging talks at the White House also covered China, economic security, a new critical minerals agreement and more.
+The leaders’ wide-ranging talks at the White House also covered China, economic security, and more.
 Biden and Sunak have already had four face-to-face meetings since Sunak became prime minister in October, but the talks in Washington offered the two leaders a chance for their most sustained interaction to date.

 “We will put our values front and center," Biden said as the two leaders sat down for talks in the Oval Office.
 The U.S. president later added at a joint news conference that there was no issue where “our nations are not leading together."